ltsMatthew/nmap_project/index.md

 ---------------------------------------------------------------------------------------------------------------
 -

 Nmap is a powerful tool for network enumeration.

 Understanding its scan techniques is essential for cybersecurity and network troubleshooting.

 In this guide, I covered the fundamentals, but there’s always more to learn, especially about evasion techniques, scripting, and automation.

-HTB Nmap Free Course:
+HTB Nmap Full Free Course:
 <a href="https://academy.hackthebox.com/course/preview/network-enumeration-with-nmap" target="_blank" rel="noopener noreferrer">HackTheBox</a>

 Full Nmap Cheat Sheet: